rwev/coyote.life/content/articles/published/philosophy--money--why-cheap-car.md

 ## Simplicity

-In the case when an older vehicle needs critical maintenance, which may be less often than an infant vehicle, it is significantly likely to cost less (time & money), because the repair procedure is less complicated, and thus self-repair can realistically be performed amateur knowledge and access to tools.
+In the case when an older vehicle needs critical maintenance, which may be less often than an infant vehicle, it is likely to cost less (time & money), because the repair procedure is less complicated, and thus self-repair can realistically be performed with amateur knowledge and access to tools.

+Even if DIY isn't an option, the simplicity of the system as well as cheaper, more ubiquitous replacement parts will make the trips to the shop less expensive, involving fewer hours of labor.